aregsar/aregsarblog/blog/2020/working-with-linux-file-permissions/index.md

 See the links in the resources for examples of changing user permissions.

-## Changing the user and/or group ownership of a file or directory
+## Changing the user and/or group ownership of a file or directory using chown

 We can change the ownership of a file or directory using the `chown` command which stands for change owner.